Silvina Batakis

-Silvina Aída Batakis (born 27 December 1968) is an Argentine economist and politician, and the country’s former Minister of Economy.
+Silvina Aída Batakis (born 27 December 1968) is an Argentine economist and politician.
+She currently works as the Minister of Habitat and Urban Development of Buenos Aires Province.
+She was the President of the Banco de la Nación Argentina from 2022 to 2023, she also served as the Minister of Economy for a brief period in 2022.
 Previously, she served as Secretary of Provinces in the Ministry of the Interior and as economy minister of Buenos Aires Province under Governor Daniel Scioli from 2011 to 2015.

 Early life

 Batakis was born in Río Grande, Tierra del Fuego, and grew up in Río Gallegos, Rafaela, Taco Pozo and La Plata.
 She graduated with a licenciatura in Economics from the National University of La Plata in 1993.
-Additionally, she holds a master's degree in public finances and a master's degree in environmental economy from University of York.
+Additionally, she holds a master's degree in public finances and a master's degree in environmental economy from the University of York.